Can I choose a donor from EFS and still use my own fertility doctor?

 Not at all!
-In fact, EFS’s simple, all-inclusive agency fee is reasonable and highly competitive.
-All costs are outlined for you at the outset, which means there are no surprises or hidden charges.
-Most important, for a single price, we offer our clients unmatched knowledge and service.
+In fact, EFS’ simple, all-inclusive agency fee is reasonable and highly competitive.
+All costs are outlined for you at the outset, which means there are no surprises or hidden costs.
+Most importantly, with our all-inclusive and transparent pricing package, we offer our intended parents unmatched knowledge and personalized service.

 How does EFS stack up when it comes to “personal” service?

 We offer the highest level of attention, care and counseling to meet the needs of our intended parents and donors.
 This ensures that the entire process is comfortable, efficient, and successful for everyone involved.
-From the free, initial consultation with the Program Director to completion of the donor IVF cycle, a knowledgeable, skilled EFS-affiliated healthcare professional works hand-in-hand with you and your egg donor.
-Throughout the process, we attempt to address everyone’s questions and concerns.
-In addition, we have access to a vast network of resources to provide comprehensive legal, medical, and psychological counseling from the initial consultation to the delivery of your baby.
+From the free, initial consultation with our Program Director to the egg retrieval, a knowledgeable, skilled EFS-affiliated healthcare professional personally works with you and your egg donor.
+Our team is committed to addressing everyone’s questions and concerns as quickly as possible.
+In addition, we have access to a vast network of resources to provide comprehensive legal, medical and psychological counseling.

-Are all EFS donors medically and psychologically screened before they’re eligible for selection?
+Are all EFS donors medically and psychologically screened before they’re eligible?

 Yes.
 The vast majority of EFS donors are college educated and highly accomplished.
-These young women are typically very intelligent and have demonstrated great integrity, responsibility and commitment throughout their personal and professional lives.
-Grade Point Averages, SAT scores and other intelligence measurement test results are included in each donor’s personal profile.
+These young women are intelligent and have demonstrated great integrity, responsibility and commitment throughout their personal and professional lives.
+Grade point averages and standardized test results are included in each donor’s personal profile.
 Additional testing is available on request.

 What if we do not get pregnant with our egg donor?